 - Secretive – Teens who abuse drugs like dimenhydrinate work hard at keeping their secret.
 They develop slang expressions for referring to drugs so that only others who are using understand what they are talking about.
 Secretive behavior can be a sign of drug abuse.

 - Empty packages in the trash – A tell-tale sign of Dramamine addiction is the empty boxes in the trash can.
 If it’s hard to believe that someone would go through that much in such a short period of time, it’s probably drug abuse.
 It is definitely worth asking the question or having a talk about short-term use medications.
 If the problem persists, a doctor should be consulted.

-Like all other addictions, Dramamine addiction requires treatment consisting of detoxification and rehabilitation.
+Like all other addictions, Dramamine addiction requires professional guidance from a dimenhydrinate addiction treatment center, consisting of detoxification and rehabilitation.
 Detoxing from Dramamine may result in few if any physical symptoms, but the mental part of the addiction can be very strong.

-If you or someone you love is addicted to Dramamine, dimenhydrinate or any other substance, you need to contact 12 Keys right away.
+If you or someone you love is addicted to Dramamine, dimenhydrinate or any other substance, you need to contact 12 Keys dimenhydrinate addiction treatment center.
 Addiction is a serious problem that requires the right treatment.
 The longer the drug abuse goes on, the stronger the addiction becomes.
-Addiction treatment does work, but it takes time.
+Rehabilitation at our dimenhydrinate addiction treatment center works, but it takes time.
 Why not start right now?

-By contacting 12 Keys, you will begin a healing journey toward a happy, substance-free life.
+By contacting 12 Keys dimenhydrinate addiction treatment center, you will begin a healing journey toward a happy, substance-free life.
 We can answer your questions about addiction and the various substances you may have come in contact with.
-We provide individualized treatment programs that address your unique situation, because everyone’s addiction is different.
+We provide individualized treatment programs that address your unique situation because everyone’s addiction is different.
 Give us a call today, and let’s begin this journey together.